Website Manager

 Typical Skill Level

-• Players are still learning simple baseball rules and how to catch, throw, hit, and run the bases
+• Players are still learning simple rules and how to catch, throw, hit, and run the bases.

 Schedule Expectations

-• Games are typically played at Strawberry Hill Park or Battle Point Park
+• Games are usually played at Strawberry Hill Park or Battle Point Park.

-• Practice and game schedules are typically released in March once teams are formed and coaches provide their availability
+• Practice and game schedules are usually released in March once teams and coach availability are set.

 Uniforms

-• Each player will receive a team jersey and hat
+• Each player receives a team jersey and hat.

-• Please have your child wear baseball pants or sweats (jeans or cargo pants are discouraged as they limit flexibility)
+• Please have your child wear baseball pants or sweats (jeans/cargo pants are discouraged).

-• Each player should bring their own glove (e-mail [email protected] if you're in need of a glove as we may have spares)
+• Each player should bring their own glove (email [email protected] if you need one; we may have spares).

 Ages